Chouffy/asuite2lnk/README.md

 # asuite2lnk
-Parse an ASuite database into LNK files (Windows Shortcuts)
+Parse an ASuite database into LNK files (Windows Shortcuts), which means parsing SQLite entries into `pylnk3`.

 ## How to use